H2CK/oidc/README.md

 To continuously run the build when editing source files you can make use of the `make watch-js` command.

+## Translations

+Execute `make translationtool` to install the necessary translation tool.

+To create the pot file from the source code execute `make generate-po-translation`.

+After creating the po translation files under translationfiles/...LANGUAGE-CODE.../oidc.po you must execute `make generate-nc-translation` to generate the necessary nextcloud translation files.

 ## Build app bundle

 Execute `make build` to build for production bundle at build/artifacts.
 Perform `make appstore` to create tar.gz in build/artifacts.

+### Releasing

+To create a new release the following files must be modified and contain the new version.

+- appinfo/info.xml
+- package.json
+- CHANGELOG.md

 ## Execute test